 Chauvenet Hall currently houses the Applied Mathematics and Statistics Department.

-Brown currently houses the Electrical Engineering, Computer Science, Mechanical Engineering, Mining Engineering and the College of Engineering and Computational Sciences administrative offices.
+Brown currently houses the Electrical Engineering, Computer Science, Mechanical Engineering and Mining Engineering.

 Housing the Geology and Geological Engineering Department, Berthoud Hall opened its doors in 1940 and was named after Mines’ first geology professor, Edward L. Berthoud.

-Alderson Hall currently houses the Chemical and Biological Engineering Department as well as the College of Applied Science and Engineering dean’s office.
+Alderson Hall currently houses the Chemical and Biological Engineering Department.